manishhessa/Calories_burnt_using_ML/README.md

 **Uses**

-This project has wide use
+This project has wide uses in field of smart watches , where customers want their calories burnt measurement to be more and more precise .